KhartadSaurabh/PowerBI-Assignments/README.md

 # PowerBI-Assignments

+1	Imported Product Lookup, Product Categories Lookup & Product Subcategories Lookup files into powerbi.
-1	Create queries to connect to the two new .csv files 2	Name your queries Product Category Lookup and Product Subcategory Lookup 3	Confirm that column headers have been promoted and that all data types are correct 4	Add a new column to extract all characters before the dash 	("-") in the Product SKU column, and name it "SKU Type" 5	Update the SKU Type calculation above to return all characters before second dash, instead of the first 6	Replace zeros (0) in the Product Style column with "NA" 7	Close and load to your data model
+2	Column headers have been promoted and checked that all data types are correct 4	Duplicate the Product SKU column and extracted all characters before the dash ("-"), and named it "SKU Type" 5	Recalculated the SKU Type calculation above to return all characters before second dash, instead of the first 6	Product Style column: Replaced zeros (0) with "NA"